Laura-Kimble/mtb-trails/README.md

-# Discovering Mountain Bike Trail Topics

-### *Help me find more fast, flowy trails!
-Uncovering trail attributes from mountain bike trail descriptions.*
+# Show Me Where to Shred: MTB Trail Recommender

 I love mountain biking.
 I love riding a fast, smooth, flowy trail with great berms and a few technical sections, and when I find a trail like that I think, "Where can I find more trails like this one?!"
-If only there was a way to use the trail descriptions on popular mountain biking trail apps/sites to uncover "topics", or trail attributes, that can describe the trail succintly and help users to find similar trails...
+If only there was a way to use the trail descriptions along with additional trail attributes, found on popular mountain biking trail apps/sites, to help riders find trails similar to their favorite(s)!

+The goal of this project was to build a recommender using trail descriptions and characteristics, to recommend trails similar to a rider’s favorite(s).
+There were two main components of this project:

-The goal of this project is to uncover latent topics in trail descriptions, i.e., find if there are underlying trail attributes like flowy, technical, scenic, etc. that show up in the description text, that can be used to describe and group trails.
-Using trail descriptions from popular mtb trail websites, I used a variety of NLP and soft clustering techniques to find “topics” that can better describe the type of trail.
-I then looked at the top words for each topic, as well as the top trails and their locations in each topic, to get a better sense of what the topics conveyed.
+1. **Description Topics:** Using Natural Language Processing (NLP), analyze the trail descriptions to uncover “topics” describing the trails.
+I.e., find if there are underlying trail attributes like flowy, technical, scenic, etc. that show up in the description text, that can be used to describe and group trails.
+2. **Trail Recommender:** Build a content-based recommender using the description topics from above, along with additional trail features (length, difficulty, star rating, etc.), to find trails most similar to a rider's favorites.
+The last step was to productize the recommender in a Flask web app.

 <div style="text-align:center"><img src="images/mtb_pic.jpg" width="1000"/></div>